shorepine/tulipcc/docs/tulip_api.md

 We put a few system packages in `/sys/app`, and if you `run('app')`, it will look both in your current folder and the `/sys/app` folder for the app.

+**There are two types of apps you can make in Tulip.** One is the default: “modal”; when you import program it will go into a while True: or other infinite loop and own all of Tulip’s resources while it runs.
+This is meant for games or animations or other types of apps that require all the cycles of Tulip.
+You will need to provide your own way to quit the app, or just `except KeyboardInterrupt`.
+We’ll then clean up the imports and free whatever memory was allocated after close.

+The second type is “switchable”: if you design your app so that import program returns after setup and `program.run(screen)` exists to start up the app, but then relies on callbacks to do its job, we can support running that app alongside others.
+This can be used for music software that relies on timers or MIDI input, for example, a Juno-6 front end and a drum machine running at the same time.
+For these types of apps, we pass in a `UIScreen` object to a run method that you provide, that manages your screen and provides two buttons for quitting and switching between apps.
+The switch is “alt-tab” and keeps the UI and program running but hides it and switches to the next app available.
+The quit closes the app, clears the memory and removes the UI components and switches to the next available app.

+The REPL itself is treated as a (special) switchable app, always first in the list and cannot be quit.

+See [`juno6`](https://github.com/bwhitman/tulipcc/blob/main/tulip/fs/app/juno6/juno6.py) or [`wordpad`](https://github.com/bwhitman/tulipcc/blob/main/tulip/fs/app/wordpad/wordpad.py) for examples of switchable apps.

 ## Tulip World

 Still very much early days, but Tulip supports a native chat and file sharing BBS called **T U L I P ~ W O R L D** where you can hang out with other Tulip owners.
 You're able to pull down the latest messages and files and send messages and files yourself.